Stomach ailments aren't fun for anyone, and arguably worse for animals, since they can't tell us what's wrong.

-Thankfully, there are medications that your vet can prescribe to help your dog to receive relief from the pain and discomfort that can come with a stomach bug.
-Because it's a drug that is prescribed rather often, it's one that is worth knowing the purposes and side effects of.
+Thankfully, there are veterinary medications that can help your dog receive relief from the pain and discomfort that comes with gastrointestinal tract and bacterial issues.
+Because Metronidazole in dogs is a commonly prescribed medicine by veterinarians, it's worth knowing the health benefits and side effects.

 TABLE OF CONTENTS

 1. Metronidazole In Dogs